Silent0Wings/SteganoPixelCrypt/README.md

 ## Example Code

 A minimal example showing how to load a [UTF-32](https://en.wikipedia.org/wiki/UTF-32) text file
-and convert it into an encrypted image using `PixelCrypt`:
+and convert it into an encrypted image using `SteganoPixelCrypt`:

 ```cpp
 #include "SteganoPixelCrypt.h"